Geno Smith: Los Angeles Chargers

 On April 1, 2018, Smith signed a one-year contract with the Los Angeles Chargers.

-During Week 6, Smith made his first appearance with the Chargers, completing one pass for eight yards as the Chargers won 38–14 over the Cleveland Browns.
-Overall, Smith appeared in five games in the 2018 season in relief roles.
+During a Week 6 38–14 road victory over the Cleveland Browns, Smith made his Chargers debut, completing one pass for eight yards.
+Overall, Smith appeared in five games during the 2018 season in relief roles.

 Seattle Seahawks

 Smith signed with the Seattle Seahawks on May 15, 2019.

 2019 season

 Smith competed with Paxton Lynch for the backup job behind Russell Wilson.
 He was released on August 31, 2019, along with Lynch, but was re-signed the next day, earning the backup job.
-He did not see any game action during his first season with the team.
+Smith saw no action during his first season with the team.

 2020 season

 Smith re-signed with the Seahawks on May 20, 2020.
-His only appearance came in Week 14 blowout 40–3 win over his former team the New York Jets as he played out the final 16:26 of the game.
-He went 4 of 5 for 33 yards, leading the Seahawks to a field goal on the second of his two drives.
+His only appearance came during a Week 14 40–3 victory over his former team, the Jets, as he played out the final 16:26 of the game.
+Smith completed four of five passes for 33 yards, leading the Seahawks to a field goal on the second of his two drives.